Zhou Enlai: The Dixie mission

 As United States began to plan for an invasion of Japan, which at that point they assumed would be based in China, American political and military leaders became eager to make contact with the Communists.
 In June 1944, Chiang Kai-shek reluctantly agreed to allow an American military observation group, known as the "Dixie mission", to travel to Yan'an.
 Mao and Zhou welcomed this mission and held numerous talks in the interests of gaining American aid.
 They pledged support for any future American military actions to attack the Japanese in China, and attempted to convince the Americans that the CCP was committed to a united KMT-CCP government.
 In a gesture of goodwill, communist guerrilla units were instructed to rescue downed American airmen.
-By the time the Americans left Yan'an, many had become convinced that the CCP was "a party seeking orderly democratic growth towards socialism", and the mission formally suggested greater cooperation between the CCP and the American military.
+By the time the Americans left Yan'an, many had become convinced that the CCP was "a party seeking orderly democratic growth toward socialism", and the mission formally suggested greater cooperation between the CCP and the American military.